Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Lukla

 Today is the final day of our trek.
 After breakfast at Lukla, we will take a flight back to Kathmandu or Manthali Airport.
 You will get the last glimpse of the enchanting Himalayas and landscapes from the flight.
 If you are taking a flight to Manthali Airport, you must drive back to Kathmandu.
-Upon reaching Kathmandu, our trek package will come to an end.
-We hope the trek was a unique and memorable experience for you.
-Thank you for choosing us!
+Upon reaching Kathmandu, you can explore the city and visit local markets for souvenirs.

 Meals: